Waste Too Wet to Hot Compost

 What are the signs my waste is ‘too wet’ for hot composting?

 - Lots of leachate (brown water) leaking from the mesh plate.
 (Check the water is definitely seeping from behind the mesh plate, ignore condensation and lots of water dripping off the inside of lid when you open it)

 - The waste in the HOTBIN smells putrid, rancid or drain like (i.e. it is anaerobic)

 - The temperature in the top layer will not increase above 30-40°c.
-(Poor aeration and lack of new waste also prevents temperature rising above 40°c – so check these as well).
+(Poor aeration and a lack of new waste also prevents the temperature from rising above 40°c – so check these as well).

 Always investigate and fix excess water issues – the sooner you address, the easier it is to fix.
 Sorting out an anaerobic smelly mush of partly composted food waste is just about the worst composting job there is.

 How do I fix (balance) waste that is 'too wet'?

 - By adding dry ‘easy to digest’ waste into your mix.
 The easy and available material to add is shredded office paper/corrugated cardboard which helps absorb excess moisture.
 For information on shredded paper to wet/food waste ratios view how much paper do i need to add to food waste.

 (Avoid adding newspaper or cereal packet card for this task.
 They are not easy for bacteria to digest and will just end up as a mushy lump in your final compost.)

 - Adding a bulking agent.
 This should always be added with all waste to aid airflow within the HOTBIN.
 Bulking agent to waste ratios can be found here.